neleazar/Assignment-1-Python-Basics/README.md

 6. **Use markdown code to print image on below website link here inside Jupyter notebook markdown**

 7. **Convert object types of values in below mentioned defined dictionary.**

-## How to Use This Repository

-Explain how to navigate and use this repository to access your assignment solutions, if applicable.
-For example:

-- The solutions for each task are organized in separate folders.
-- To access a specific task's solution, navigate to the corresponding folder.
-- Detailed explanations and code snippets are provided in each task's folder.